 Basophils are white blood cells that the bone marrow makes.
 They play a role in a healthy immune system.
+Levels that are higher or lower than usual may be a sign of inflammation, hyperthyroidism, or another health condition.

 Doctors may order basophil level tests to help diagnose certain health concerns.
 If basophil levels are low, it may be a sign of an allergic reaction or another condition.
 High basophil levels may indicate an autoimmune disease or one of several types of blood disorders.